Free and Inexpensive Fun for Frugal Living

 You may be able to take enjoyable walks just by stepping outside your front door.
 If you need transport to reach a walking area, do some research to find the cheapest way to travel.
 Bus fares are cheapest on the weekend where I live, for example.
 In addition, fare saver tickets can be purchased.
 These are less expensive than cash fares.

 All you need is paper and a pen and you’re ready to write stories, poems, essays and books.
-If you have trouble thinking of writing topics, try brainstorming activities or go for a walk and write about what you see.
+If you have trouble thinking of writing topics, try brainstorming activities, write a story based on a picture in a newspaper or magazine or go for a walk and write about what you see.

 Keeping a diary or a journal is a fun way to begin writing.
 The diary could be a general one describing your day or it could be one about a specific topic.
 For example, you could keep a nature diary or a journal containing observations from your walks.
 You could also record reviews of books that you have read, make notes describing what you have learned when exploring the Internet or record a description of specific experiences that you are having, such as losing weight.

-There are Internet sites that let you set up free blogs.
+Some Internet sites let you set up free blogs.
 Google’s Blogger is one of these sites.
 Here you can type your thoughts, ideas or research for other people to see.
-There are also free sites – such as HubPages - where you can submit articles or creative writing.
+Some sites allow you to submit articles or creative writing for free.

 If you can’t afford a computer, this doesn’t mean that you can’t do online writing.
 If you have a library within easy reach, you may be in luck.
 Libraries often have computers that you can use for free if you belong to the library.
 There’s sometimes a time limit for computer use, so compose your blog entry or article on paper before you get to the library to save time.
 If you want to illustrate your blog posts or your articles, there are a number of Internet sites that supply free photos that you can use.
 You can socialize on some writing sites, which can add to your enjoyment.
 It's fun to read articles created by other people.